 About the Theme

-Resources and messaging can be adapted to students and adults, different age groups and multiple contexts.
-The program involves a series of resources and suggested activities to help the school staff, students and parents use the theme to convey the variety of factors that contribute to thriving students and school communities.
-From sample newsletter articles to interactive classroom activities to advocacy tools to press releases, there are multiple ways to share your efforts to get In GEAR.
+Resources and messaging can be adapted to students and adults in different age groups.
+NASP provides a series of resources and suggested activities to help communicate with school staff, students, and parents about the importance of school psychologists and how various factors contribute to thriving students and school communities.
+From sample newsletters and proclamations to interactive classroom activities, there are multiple ways to Grow Together!